Murat Reis the Elder: Canary Islands

-In 1585 he led the first expedition of the Barbary corsairs in the Atlantic Ocean and captured several of the Canary Islands.
+In 1586 he led the first expedition of the Barbary corsairs in the Atlantic Ocean and captured several of the Canary Islands.
 During the attacks, among others he captured the Spanish governor of Lanzarote, who was later ransomed and released.

 Mediterranean campaigns

 Murat Reis was later assigned with the task of controlling the lucrative trade routes between Egypt and Anatolia which were often raided by the Venetians, the French and the Maltese Knights.
 In 1609, he heard of the presence of a joint French-Maltese fleet of ten galleys, including the famous Galeona Rossa, a large galleon armed with 90 cannons which was known among the Ottomans as the Red Inferno, under the command of a knight named Fresine, off the island of Cyprus, and sailed there to engage them.
 After successfully striking the enemy ships with cannons from both long distance and close range, he severely damaged the Red Inferno and captured the ship.
 Six out of the ten French-Maltese galleys were captured, along with the 500 soldiers aboard, and the total of 160 cannons and 2000 muskets which they carried.
 During the battle Murat Reis was seriously injured.
 In 1609 he took part in the siege of Vlorë, during which he died.
+Per his own wishes he was buried in Rhodes, in the cemetery of the Murat Reis Mosque, which was named in his honour.